 Transportation: My round-trip flight from San Diego was $189.00.
 Two girls drove, but I hate that drive and I'd rather pay.
 It cost the three girls that flew together $30 bucks for a cab ride from the airport.
 I was already late, and alone, so I jumped on one of the shuttles for $9.00 one way.
 It will take you longer to get to your hotel depending on how many stops they have to make, but it's always available and it's cheap.
 The cab from our hotel to the nightclub hotel was $15.00.
 I love walking the strip, but it was too far to walk in heels.
 Gotta love Southwest.
 As compensation for my delay they gave me a $100.00 voucher before we even took off, and emailed a 50% off flight offer code.

 Treasure Island Hotel: Two nights in a two bedroom three bath suite was $894.00 inclusive of tax and resort fees.
-It was basically two adjoining rooms; a regular room with a one bedroom suite.
+It was basically two adjoining rooms; a regular room (with one bath) combined with a one bedroom two bathroom gigantic suite.
 It would have been even more expensive, but there was a problem at check in and we lost a room, which worked out because we lost a girl.
 We had two queen beds and three single roll away beds.
 Three bathrooms for 6 girls was perfect.
 Our room was really nice too.
 I should have taken a picture.
 The total cost was $149 each.

 Food: All the prices in Vegas are jacked up.
 The average lunch/dinner at the casual dining restaurant in our hotel Friday night; The Coffee Shop was $16-18 bucks for things like club sandwiches, dinner salads and burgers.
 On Saturday night us three girls sat down at Margaritaville and walked away with a $120 bar tab.
 The nacho appetizer we split was $18.00.
 There was a vending machine in the hallway of our hotel offering 12 oz water bottles for $3.00, but you could find people selling them on the strip for $1.00.